Extend GIMP with Plugins: G'MIC, Resynthesizer, BIMP and More

 GitHub repository ↗BIMP

 batchBatch Image Manipulation Plugin.
 Apply resizing, watermarks, color corrections, and conversions to hundreds of images at once.
+If BIMP is more plugin than you need, the Script-Fu snippet library includes lighter copy-paste batch examples.

 Separate+